ChillGenXer/sapiens-server/README.md

 ``cd sapiens-server``

-Now we need to make the install script executable:
+Now we need to make the install script executable:<br>

 ``chmod +x install.sh``

 Now run it: